Close Banner

 Disneyland Resort sits on about 500 acres and has two parks that are literally steps away from one another.
 Downtown Disney is next to the parks, connecting them to the three on-site hotels, all within hopping distance.
 In comparison, Walt Disney World Resort covers about 30,000 acres, has four theme parks and two water parks and there is a great distance between them all!
 It really is a whole new world!

 Disney Springs is the Disney World equivalent to Downtown Disney, but it is not attached to the theme parks.
 It’s a shopping and dining destination in itself.
 Disney Springs is much bigger than Downtown Disney, with four distinct "neighborhoods" to explore.
 Disney Springs is also home to the world's largest World of Disney store.
-If you're staying at one of the EPCOT area hotels, you're steps away from Disney's BoardWalk, which offers even more entertainment, dining and shopping options.
+It also has an amazing drone show at night called Disney Dreams That Soar.

-The Walt Disney World Resort property is sprawled out and you cannot generally walk from park to park.
+The Walt Disney World Resort property is sprawled out and you cannot really walk from park to park.
 Each park is unique and offers a different experience.
 Don’t ask us our favorite park.
 We love different parts of each park and have favorite rides at each one!
 They are all special in their own way!

 Here are the Walt Disney World Resort theme parks and water parks:

-• The Disneyland Fan’s Guide to Visiting Disney World - Tree of Life Animal KingdomDisney’s Animal Kingdom - Home to Pandora and the highly popular Avatar Flight of Passage, Expedition Everest and Kilimanjaro Safaris.
+- Disney’s Animal Kingdom - Home to Pandora and the highly popular Avatar Flight of Passage, Expedition Everest and Kilimanjaro Safaris.
 Check out the bioluminescence of Pandora at night and the lighting and projections on the Tree of Life.
 You get a zoo and theme park in one at Disney's Animal Kingdom!

-• Disney’s Blizzard Beach Water Park - A snow-covered water park (seriously!), where you can take a "ski" lift to the top of the park's focal point, Mount Gushmore, for even more thrilling water attractions.
+- Disney’s Blizzard Beach Water Park - A snow-covered water park (seriously!), where you can take a "ski" lift to the top of the park's focal point, Mount Gushmore, for even more thrilling water attractions.

-• Disney’s Typhoon Lagoon Water Park - A tropical lagoon (don't mind the odd shipwreck or debris left over from the typhoon that rolled through) that's home to the Crush 'n' Gusher tube slide, as well as lazy rivers and other water attractions.
+- Disney’s Typhoon Lagoon Water Park - A tropical lagoon (don't mind the odd shipwreck or debris left over from the typhoon that rolled through) that's home to the Crush 'n' Gusher tube slide, as well as lazy rivers and other water attractions.
 In the summer, Typhoon Lagoon also hosts H2O Glow Nights, an after-hours party featuring Toy Story pals and exclusive food and drink options.

 If you want to take a closer look at what attractions are unique to each park and others that may be similar to Disneyland Resort attractions, hop over to our post on Disney World versus Disneyland.
 No, it's not a contest.
 Both resorts are special in our hearts.
-We find it helps to call out any unique attractions so guests do not miss out on what makes each park special.
+We find it helps to call out any unique attractions, so guests do not miss out on what makes each park special.

 Walt Disney World Resort Ticket Options

-One difference between Disneyland and Disney World are the ticketing options.
-(Note: some of these options have changed since the resort reopened, and no matter your ticket, you'll need a park pass through the Disney World reservation system to visit.)
-You may be familiar with Base tickets, which allow you to visit one park a day, or Park Hopper tickets, which allow you to visit more than one park each day.
-You can no longer purchase tickets preloaded Genie+, but you can purchase in the app beginning at 12 a.m. for the day you wish to use the service.
 Walt Disney World Resort offers Park Hopper Plus tickets, which allow you to hop to the parks AND the water parks (plus some other extras, including ESPN Wide World of Sports Complex, two mini-golf locations and Disney's Oak Trail Golf Course).
 Take a look at all of the ticket options available to you to see which best meets your family's needs and interests.

 Walt Disney World Resort Transportation Options

 There are a lot of free transportation options for getting around Disney World.
 The choices vary based on where you are and are trying to go.
-Reach for the sky with the new Disney Skyliner Transporation System.
+Reach for the sky with the Disney Skyliner Transporation System.
 It looks like a ski resort gondola, but with adorable Disney characters from both movies and attractions decorating the cabins.
 The Skyliner connects hotels such as Disney’s Riviera Resort, Disney’s Art of Animation Resort, Disney’s Pop Century Resort and Disney’s Caribbean Beach Resort with Disney’s Hollywood Studios and EPCOT.

 The monorail lines access the Transportation and Ticket Center, EPCOT, Magic Kingdom and hotels such as the Polynesian, Contemporary and Grand Floridian Resorts.